Michael Crichton: Early life

 John Michael Crichton was born on October 23, 1942, in Chicago, Illinois, to John Henderson Crichton, a journalist, and Zula Miller Crichton, a homemaker.
 He was raised on Long Island, in Roslyn, New York, and he showed a keen interest in writing from a young age; at 16, he had an article about a trip he took to Sunset Crater published in The New York Times.
 Crichton later recalled, "Roslyn was another world.
 Looking back, it's remarkable what wasn't going on.
 There was no terror.
 No fear of children being abused.
 No fear of random murder.
 No drug use we knew about.
 I walked to school.
 I rode my bike for miles and miles, to the movie on Main Street and piano lessons and the like.
 Kids had freedom.
 It wasn't such a dangerous world...
 We studied our butts off, and we got a tremendously good education there."

 Crichton had always planned on becoming a writer and began his studies at Harvard University in 1960 as an English major.
-During his freshman year, he conducted an experiment to expose a professor whom he believed was giving him abnormally low marks and criticizing his literary style.
+During his freshman year, he conducted an experiment to expose a professor who he believed was giving him abnormally low marks and criticizing his literary style.
 Informing another professor of his suspicions, Crichton submitted an essay by George Orwell under his own name.
 The paper was returned by his unwitting professor with a mark of "B−".
 He later said, "Now Orwell was a wonderful writer, and if a B-minus was all he could get, I thought I'd better drop English as my major."
 His differences with the English department and a desire to gain a more scientifically grounded education led Crichton to switch his major to biological anthropology.
 He graduated with a Bachelor of Arts summa cum laude in 1964, and was initiated into Phi Beta Kappa society.

 Crichton received a Henry Russell Shaw Traveling Fellowship from 1964 to 1965, which allowed him to serve as a visiting lecturer in anthropology at the University of Cambridge in the United Kingdom.
 Crichton later enrolled at Harvard Medical School.
 Crichton later said "about two weeks into medical school I realized I hated it.
 This isn't unusual since everyone hates medical school – even happy, practicing physicians."